A universal sequence of integers generating balanced Steinhaus figures modulo an odd number: Conclusions and open problems

-Then, the derivation map $\partial$, of precedent sections, corresponds with $\partial_{(1,1)}$.
-Now, we naturally wonder, for every $k$-tuple of integers $\alpha$, if there exist balanced Steinhaus figures, in the \textit{additive cellular automaton} associated with the derivation map $\partial_\alpha$ in $\Zn$.
+for every doubly infinite sequence $\left(a_j\right)_{j\in\Z}$ in $\Zn$.
+Then, the derivation map $\partial$ of previous sections corresponds to $\partial_{(0,1,1)}$.
+Now, we naturally wonder, for every $(2r+1)$-tuple of integers $W$, if there exist balanced Steinhaus figures in the \textit{additive cellular automaton} associated with the derivation map $\partial_W$ in $\Zn$.

-\begin{prob} Let $n$ and $k$ be two positive integers and let $\alpha$ be a $k$-tuple of integers.
-Does there exist balanced Steinhaus figures, in the additive cellular automaton associated with the derivation map $\partial_\alpha$ in $\Zn$? \end{prob}
+\begin{prob} Let $n$ and $r$ be two positive integers and let $W$ be a $(2r+1)$-tuple of integers.
+Do balanced Steinhaus figures exist in the additive cellular automaton associated with the derivation map $\partial_W$ in $\Zn$? \end{prob}